sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 `[{name: "MyErpSystem", url: "https://URL", username: "USER", password: "PASSWORD", trustAll: "true"}]`

-- If you are using the destination service on Cloud Foundry, add a new additional property to your destination in the Cloud Platform cockpit.
+- If you are using the destination service on Cloud Foundry, add a new additional property to your destination in the BTP cockpit.
 Enter `TrustAll` into the first input (dropdown) field and `TRUE` into the second field.

 If you are still facing problems when connecting to the OData service, try the following to get more insights into what is happening and what can be logged: